Master of Science in Marriage and Family Therapy

 Online Option

-The MFT program is offered online or in-person.
+The MFT program is offered online (synchronous) or in-person.
 The program stands out in preparing versatile therapists for both in-person and telehealth settings.
 Our faculty are experienced in navigating complexities and exploring cultural and social cues (such as body language, facial expressions, and/or community contexts and environments) of clients in online settings.
 The curriculum, meticulously designed around these insights is to help students optimally navigate an online learning environment to deliver both in-person and online therapy effectively.

 Licensure